Dominaezzz/kotlin-sqlite/README.md

 ## Notes

-* Only tested on WSL but should work on linux and mac.
+* Only tested on WSL and Windows but should work on Linux and Mac.

-* Not sure how to deal with Windows at the moment.
-In terms of static/dynamic library.

 * The bindings are not final, nicely wrapping SQLite's C API is a WIP.